czottmann/obsidian-mononote/README.md

 # Mononote

 This plugin ensures each note occupies only one tab.
 If a note is already open, its existing tab will be focussed instead of opening the same file in the current tab.

-That's it.
+Works for opening notes via links, menus, hotkeys.

+## Scenarios

+As an example, assume these open tabs:
+- Tab 1 containing Note A
+- Tab 2 containing Note B

+What's changed:
+- In Note B (Tab 2), clicking a link to Note A will focus Tab 1, and Tab 2 will continue to show Note B.
+- In Note B (Tab 2), attempting to open a link to Note A in new tab will focus Tab 1, no new tab will be opened.

+What's not changed:
+- In Note B (Tab 2), clicking a link to Note C: Note C will be opened as usual.
+- Tab splitting
+- Clicking links in Graph view

 ## Installation